Graduate Certificate in Reading Certificate (Added Authorization)

 Requirements for the Certificate

-- Hold a bachelor’s or master’s degree from a regionally accredited college or university with an overall grade point average of 2.5 or better was achieved, or where a grade point average of 2.75 or higher was achieved in the last 90-quarter units.
+- Hold a bachelor’s or master’s degree from a regionally accredited college or university where an overall grade point average of 2.5 or better was achieved, or where a grade point average of 2.75 or higher was achieved in the last 90-quarter units.

 - Possess a valid California teaching credential and two years full-time teaching experience.